Tsyklon-B (Parus) satellites

-Soviet Parus (Sail) satellites comprised a Tsyklon-B naval navigation system developed in the USSR.
-The network continued service long after its declassifcation in Russia and in parallel with the deployment of a new-generation GLONASS navigation constellation.
-The Parus network was expected to be retired after the GLONASS constellation would become fully operational.
+Soviet Parus (Sail) satellites comprised the top-secret Tsyklon-B network, which provided communications and navigation signals for the Soviet Navy.
+The constellation remained in service long after its declassifcation in Russia at the beginning of the 1990s and worked in parallel with the deployment of a new-generation GLONASS navigation network.
+The Tsyklon-B network was retired after the GLONASS constellation had become fully operational.
+A total of 96 Parus satellites were launched until 2010.

 Origin of the Parus network